 Looking at the table below you can see there has been a slight drop from 45% – in 2015 to the most recent year recorded, which is now 40%.

-Historically, national pass rates for all driving tests, generally are around 47% – which is 7% higher than what the current pass rate is at Norris Green driving test centre.
+Historically, national pass rates for all practical tests, generally are around 47% – which is 7% higher than what the current pass rate is at Norris Green driving test centre.

 Although the DVSA don’t publish driving test routes anymore, we’ve attached some of the older routes they did publish, which the driving examiners still currently use at Norris Green.

-Having a capacity to conduct 10 driving tests at a time, instead of 6, was the main reason for its relocation from Garston to Speke.
+Having a capacity to conduct 10 practical tests at a time, instead of 6, was the main reason for its relocation from Garston to Speke.